Nuggets–Timberwolves rivalry

 The Nuggets–Timberwolves rivalry is a National Basketball Association (NBA) rivalry between the Denver Nuggets and the Minnesota Timberwolves.

 Following the relocation of the Minneapolis Lakers to Los Angeles, Minnesota was without an NBA team until the 1989 season.
 The NBA granted one of its four new expansion teams to original owners Harvey Ratner and Marv Wolfenson, leading to the establishment of the Timberwolves for the 1989 season.
 The Timberwolves were placed in the Midwest Division, where they competed alongside the Denver Nuggets.
 While the two teams had a playoff meeting in 2004, their rivalry did not truly intensify until the 2020s.
-During this period, the Nuggets and Timberwolves frequently clashed for the divisional title and in the playoffs.
+During this decade, the Nuggets and Timberwolves frequently clashed for the divisional title and in the playoffs.

 History

+Nuggets' Timofey Mozgov attempting a shot over Timberwolves' Kevin Love during a regular season game at Pepsi Center in November 2013.

 2004: First playoff meeting

 In the 2003 season, the Timberwolves were still in search of their first playoff series victory, despite their consistent playoff appearances for seven consecutive seasons.
 To overcome this obstacle, they made a significant trade for Latrell Sprewell, a 4-time All-Star guard, and Sam Cassell.
 These two players, along with the All-Star Kevin Garnett, played a crucial role in leading the Timberwolves to secure the number one seed in the Western Conference, marking a historic first for the franchise.
 On the other hand, the Nuggets were determined to put an end to their eight-year postseason absence.
 Led by the newly drafted Carmelo Anthony, the Nuggets finished with a record, securing the eighth seed and marking their return to the playoffs for the first time since the 1995 season.
 In the first playoff meeting in the rivalry, the top-seeded Timberwolves easily defeated the eight-seed Nuggets 4 games to 1, marking the Timberwolves first playoff series win in franchise history.